Are you looking for ways to get more Likes on your Facebook page?

 Using the drag-and-drop campaign builder and pre-built templates, you can create a lightbox popup to promote your Facebook page and get more likes.
 It offers multiple blocks to customize your popup and see a real-time preview of what it will look like.

-For details, see our guide on how to create beautiful Facebook Like box popup in WordPress.
+For details, see our guide on how to create a beautiful Facebook Like box popup in WordPress.

 2. Add Facebook Like and Share buttons